Love Is Strong: Critical reception

-Steve Baltin from Cash Box wrote, "With U2 and R.E.M. making so many great records already this decade, it’s hard to call the Rolling Stones the “world’s greatest rock ’n’ roll band” anymore.
-However, they’re still the Stones, and this is one cool song."
+Larry Flick from Billboard magazine remarked that the song "shows 'em in tip-top—if not instantly recognizable—form."
+He added, "Besides living for Mick Jagger's reliably salacious vocal delivery, what more can you do, except thank goodness that some things really never do change?"
+Steve Baltin from Cash Box named it Pick of the Week, writing, "With U2 and R.E.M. making so many great records already this decade, it's hard to call the Rolling Stones the "world's greatest rock 'n' roll band" anymore.
+However, they're still the Stones, and this is one cool song."
 He added, "Trademark Jagger all the way vocally, the song oozes the sex appeal that made the man a legend.
-In addition, it’s hard to ignore any Keith Richards riff, and this song opens with the classic Richards’ styling.
-It may not be “Satisfaction” or “Gimme Shelter”, but whaddaya want—it’s still the Stones."
-David Sinclair from The Times commented, "As well as a typically salacious vocal, Mick Jagger contributes reedy blasts of harmonica which intertwine loosely with the sinuous chop and grind of Keith Richards's suspended-seventh chords.
-The lyric seems a shade unadventurous.
-Isn't there something that these 50-year-olds can get excited about other than how big and strong their love still is?"
+In addition, it's hard to ignore any Keith Richards riff, and this song opens with the classic Richards' styling.
+It may not be 'Satisfaction' or 'Gimme Shelter', but whaddaya want—it's still the Stones."
+Everett True from Melody Maker said, "It's only rock'n'roll, but I don't like it."
+Pan-European magazine Music & Media named it "a lesson in rock for all those retro bands around."